Waldleufer/archproj-bmwteam/doc/general_tool_pipeline.md

 ### Manual Navigation

 The first tool to get a broader grasp of the .dot files is the `graph_analyzer`.
-Here we implementet a vast amount of general and useful options to traverse the graph and get different kinds of information.
+Here we implemented a vast amount of general and useful options to traverse the graph and get different kinds of information.

 The next step is `bmwArchitecture_to_json`.
 This is a helper script to ease the creation of such a .json file as it will be used later on while creating further analysis files.
 The resulting file should contains all Components from the to-be-architecture of BMW together with their Domain, Context Group and Abstraction Layer.